2i2c-org/docs/about/strategy.md

 Below are the major questions we'd like to answer with this pilot.

-- How much work does it take to manage a single JupyterHub?
+- How much work does it take to manage a community of JupyterHubs?
+What scaling efficiencies can we achieve?
-- What are the major opportunities to improve technology or process to reduce this number?
+- What are the major opportunities to improve technology or process to scale more efficiently?
 - What is the balance of work between development, operations, administration, and sales?
 - What are the major use-cases that can be met with repeatable JupyterHub distributions?
 - What kind of support model is sustainable for our team?